The Zodiac Crimes

+The television series Batman aired a three-part series of episodes in 1967 during its second season: "The Zodiac Crimes", "The Joker's Hard Times", and "The Penguin Declines".
+These were the 71st, 72nd, and 73rd episodes of the show.
+It first aired on ABC on January 11, 1967, with the second and third episodes on January 12 and January 18.
+They would be repeated on June 14, 15, and 21 the same year.
+The series was dubbed a "Batman special" as the show generally used two-episode stories with a cliffhanger in the middle, but occasionally did three-episode stories such as this one.
+The episodes aired around the show's first anniversary.
+Due to the unusual scheduling, William Dozier (as narrator) urges watchers to tune in "next week" rather than "tomorrow" for the cliffhanger at the end of the second episode.

-"The Zodiac Crimes" is the 71st episode of the Batman television series.
-It first aired on ABC January 11, 1967 in its second season and repeated on June 14 the same year.
-The first of a three-part special, it was dubbed a "Batman special", simultaneously celebrating the show's first anniversary and helping to open ABC's "second season".
-It featured both Cesar Romero as The Joker and Burgess Meredith as Penguin (dubbed as an "Extra Special Guest Villain").
+The episodes feature a team-up between both Cesar Romero as The Joker and Burgess Meredith as Penguin (dubbed as an "Extra Special Guest Villain"), with The Joker bent on committing a series of 12 crimes fashioned after the Zodiac.

-Plot synopsis
+Plot

+"The Zodiac Crimes"

 The Joker pays a visit to Commissioner James Gordon's office at Police HQ and swipes a rare art map.
 Alerted, Batman and Robin deduce that he is plotting to commit twelve crimes based loosely on astrological signs of the zodiac and that he committed the first Zodiac Crime already by stealing the rare art map, whose initials stand for the sign of the Ram (Aries).
 Meanwhile, back at his hideout Joker clues the recently arrived (rather, packaged and shipped) Penguin into his astrological plan.
 He then gives a false clue to Batman and Robin to the effect that "Taurus the Bull is next on my show", and "You'll be singing a song of woe!"
 Batman and Robin deduce that Joker was telling them a lot of bull, believing that Joker's true objective involves kidnapping a famous brother-and-sister singing duo named the Twins (Gemini), who sing a song of woe, and they rush to their aid.
 Unknown to them, the singing duet have already been replaced by Joker's aides, while the Penguin is waiting in the wings to ensnare Batman and Robin.